BhammarArjun/Projects/README.md

-# Algorithms
+# Project discussion
-Here i will include all the codes for algorithms
+These are all projects i completed during my journey